DanielG9d9/btc_piDisplay/readme.md

     source bitcoin_env/bin/activate # Launch the bitcoin_env virtual environment.
 3. Run the script from the virtual environment.
     ```bash
-    nohup python3 piDisplay.py # Use nohup to ensure the script does not stop when you close the terminal.
+    nohup "/.Run Display.sh" /home/$USER/Desktop/bitcoin_display.log 2>&1 & # Use nohup to ensure the script does not stop when you close the terminal.
 ## Debug & Testing
 If you encounter errors an output log should be created at the location specified in the config file.
 By default it is set as `"log_file": "/home/$USER/Desktop/bitcoin_display.log"` and should be updated to your custom path when setting other config parameters.
 More specifically, $USER should be changed to your profile name.
 If you don't know what your profile name is run the command `whoami` in the terminal of the raspberry pi.

+Need to kill the app from terminal?
+Use `pkill -f piDisplay.py`